Picnic table area along Three Square Hollow Overlook

 7. Sunset Rocks Trail

-Sunset Rocks Trail is a one-mile, difficult, steep ascent to a rock outcropping.
-This hike can be lengthened to 8.3 miles to include parts of the Appalachian Trail, Camp Michaux (WWII POW Camp) and Pine Grove Furnace State Park.
+Sunset Rocks Trail is a one-mile, rugged, steep ascent to a rock outcropping.
+This hike can be lengthened to 8.3 miles to include parts of the Appalachian Trail, Camp Michaux (a WWII POW Camp), and Pine Grove Furnace State Park.

 View through and above the tree tops on Sunset Rocks Trail